 - When deciding on outfits, consider color “families”

-- For example try to keep everyone in cool tones (more blue and grey) OR warm tones (camel, sage green, blush, off white, etc).
+- For example try to keep everyone in cool tones (more blue, true white, and grey) OR warm tones (camel, sage green, blush, off white, etc).

 - A simple way to help jumpstart the direction of your color palette is to consider how your printed images will look on the walls of your home!

 - Clothing Textures & Layers

 - mixing different layers and utilizing different clothing textures is a simple way to create depth and interest into your images